 This means that the courts have generally found that the legislative minimum amounts do not tend to be long enough and that the average person in a position similar to yours would take longer to find a new job.
 The result of a longer notice period tends to mean more money at the time of termination.
 In order to get common law notice, it is best to consult with an employment lawyer to see if you qualify.

 Regardless of your eligibility for severance pay, it is advisable that you have the termination package reviewed by a lawyer to ensure that you are receiving all of your statutory, contractual and common law entitlements.
-Contact Monkhouse Law today for a free 30 minute consultation for more information.
+Contact Monkhouse Law today for a free 30 minute consultation.

 It is important that you are clear with the employees you are terminating about their entitlements upon termination and provide severance pay to eligible employees when required.
 Contact Monkhouse Law today to ensure your termination policies and packages are in compliance with the law, which can help you avoid further litigation costs and headaches in the future.